‘Put the kettle on’ – the benefits of tea

-In the event of a crisis, do not fear… pop the kettle on.
-This distinctive reaction to reach over and make a cuppa when we aren’t quite feeling our best has been around for years, so what is it about a nice cup of tea that brings comfort, and is there more to this much loved drink than just its soothing effect?
+In the event of a crisis, don’t panic… pop the kettle on.
+This distinctive reaction to reach over and make a cuppa when we aren’t quite feeling our best has been around for years, so what is it about a nice cup of tea that brings comfort, and is there more to this much-loved drink than just its soothing effect?

 From classic black tea through to the slightly more exotic green and oolong, evidence is continuing to emerge to suggest that many types of tea could bring about a whole host of impressive health benefits.

 Whatever type of tea is your vice, you’ll be pleased to know that most of them are packed full of polyphenols and flavonoids, both of which are antioxidants that hunt down and destroy cell-damaging free radicals.